 For animal lovers who want an even more immersive animal experience, SeaWorld’s Dolphin Interaction Program (DIP) can be a dream come true.
 Up to 12 DIP participants per session (maximum of six per group) slip into SeaWorld wet suits and begin the adventure of a lifetime.
 Guests enter SeaWorld’s dolphin interaction pool for approximately 20 minutes, where they feed, touch and interact with bottlenose dolphins.
 The wet suits and booties make dipping into the temperate water a comfortable experience and swimming skills are not required during these shallow-area interactions.
 Participants must be at least 10 years old and 48 inches tall.

 Guests who want to get close to bottlenose dolphins without getting in the water can participate in the Dolphin Encounter, a separate private experience.
 During the 10-minute, trainer-guided program, guests are guaranteed to touch, feed and train dolphins, while learning about the species’ natural history, conservation and training.
-For current prices on SeaWorld’s DIP and Dolphin Encounter, visit SeaWorld’s website (www.seaworldsandiego.com) or call (800) 25-SHAMU and press option 3.
+For current prices on SeaWorld’s DIP and Dolphin Encounter, visit SeaWorld’s website (www.SeaWorldSanDiego.com) or call (800) 257-4268.

 SeaWorld’s animal training and mammal teams care for the dolphins by using innovative behavioral and environmental enrichment techniques pioneered by SeaWorld marine animal experts.
 SeaWorld is an industry leader in best practices that enhance animals’ health and well-being.
 The Dolphin Point pools consist of 620,000 gallons of salt water, which are maintained between 55 and 65 degrees Fahrenheit.

-SeaWorld Parks & Entertainment is one of the world's foremost zoological organizations and a global leader in animal welfare, training, husbandry and veterinary care.
-The Company maintains one of the largest animal collections in the world and has helped lead advances in the care of species in zoological facilities and in the conservation of wild populations.
-SeaWorld Parks & Entertainment also operates one of the world's most respected programs to rescue and rehabilitate ocean marine animals that are ill, injured and orphaned, with the goal of returning them to the wild.
-The SeaWorld® rescue team has helped more than 22,000 animals in need over the last four decades.
+SeaWorld Entertainment, Inc. is one of the world’s foremost zoological organizations and a global leader in animal welfare, training, husbandry and veterinary care.
+The Company collectively cares for what it believes is one of the largest zoological collections in the world and has helped lead advances in the care of animals.
+The Company also rescues and rehabilitates marine and terrestrial animals that are ill, injured, orphaned or abandoned, with the goal of returning them to the wild.
+The SeaWorld rescue team has helped more than 29,000 animals in need over the last 50 years.